Product Differentiation Through Rearticulation

 How you articulate an idea is the way you describe and present it.
 The way you make it make sense to people.
-Every idea has multiple possible articulations, and each one has the potential to make the penny drop with a difference audience.
+Every idea has multiple possible articulations, and each one has the potential to make the penny drop with a different audience.

-When you rearticulate an idea, you simply describe it using different vocabulary.
+When you rearticulate an idea, you simply describe it using a different vocabulary.
 You frame it differently.
 And in doing this, you make it new.

 A good example of this is the trend of mindfulness that has swept the world in the last decade or two.